Lupton, Prof. Deborah

 - Lupton, D. (in press) Digitized health promotion: risk and personal responsibility for health in the Web 2.0 era.
 In Davis, J. and Gonzalez, A. M. (eds), To Fix or To Heal.
 New York: New York University Press.

-- Lupton, D. (in press) Unborn assemblages: shifting configurations of embryonic and foetal embodiment.
-In Nash, M. (ed), Reframing Reproduction.
+- Lupton, D. (2014) Unborn assemblages: shifting configurations of embryonic and foetal embodiment.
+In Nash, M. (ed), Reframing Reproduction: Conceiving Gendered Experiences.
 Houndmills: Palgrave Macmillan.

 - Lupton, D. (2014) The reproductive citizen: motherhood and health education.
 In Fitzpatrick, K. and Tinning, R. (eds), Health Education: Critical Perspectives.
 London: Routledge, pp. 48—60.

 - Lupton, D. (2013) Introduction: conceptualising and configuring the unborn human.
 In Lupton, D. (ed), The Unborn Human.
 London: Open Humanities Press (digital book).

 Peer-reviewed Journal Articles